Dou0405/BHSR-Net/README.md

 # BHSR-Net
-The official code for BHSR-Net.
+The official code for BHSR-Net: Blur-Resistant Hyperspectral Image Super-Resolution via Dual-Degradation Fusion Model

 ## 1. Introduction
 The deep unfolding network represents a promising research avenue in fusion-based hyperspectral image super-resolution (HSI-SR).
 However, most current deep unfolding methodologies are anchored in idealized observation models, which overlook the degradation of the multispectral image (MSI), hindering their SR performance and practical applicability.